DigitallyHappy/toggle-field-for-backpack/readme.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

+This package provides a ```toggle``` field type for the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel.
+The ```toggle``` field allows admins to **_toggle_ the value of a boolean variable between true/false, in a prettier way**.
+It uses a CSS-only solution, so it has zero external dependencies and zero javascript.

 > **Warning**
-> This field is not compatible with `CRUD JS API` since it is a non-JS solution.
+> This field is not compatible with the v5.1 [CrudField JS Library](https://backpackforlaravel.com/docs/5.x/crud-fields-javascript-api) since it is a non-JS solution.
 But starting with v5.2, Backpack has a built-in field, that looks just like this one, works in more situations and is easier to customize.
 Please consider using [the official `switch` field](https://backpackforlaravel.com/docs/5.x/crud-fields#switch) instead of this.

-This package provides a ```toggle``` field type for the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel.
-The ```toggle``` field allows admins to **_toggle_ the value of a boolean variable between true/false, in a prettier way**.
-It uses a CSS-only solution, so it has zero external dependencies and zero javascript.

 ## Screenshots